Peterborough Dog Bite Lawyer

 You should photograph your injury, and if possible (and safe), take a picture of the dog.

-Other photos, such as that of broken fences where a dog may have escaped, or a broken leash, can also be helpful.
+Other photos, such as those of broken fences where a dog may have escaped, or a broken leash, can also be helpful.
 Call the local police and make a police report of the incident.

 Like any accident, make sure you get medical attention for yourself.
 Some dog bites can be vicious and gruesome, and hopefully, nobody will have to convince you to get yourself medical attention.
 However, even with what appears to be “minor” injuries, you should still get medical attention.

-Dog bites that are severe enough can not only cause physical deformity and scarring but nerve damage that can impair the function of limbs.
+Dog bites that are severe enough can not only cause physical deformity and scarring but also nerve damage that can impair the function of limbs.

 If you were bitten by a dog while in someone’s house or around their property, most homeowner’s insurance policies provide coverage for dog bite claims.
 That means that you generally will not have to worry about collecting on any amount awarded to you—if you win your case, there will be insurance there to make sure that your damages are paid.